1. Definitions & General

 - work in progress

-(d) The information you provide must be accurate and complete, and you must provide any information which may be relevant, even if we haven’t specifically asked for it.
+(d) The information you provide must be accurate, complete and legible, and you must provide any information which may be relevant, even if we haven’t specifically asked for it.

 (e) We’re happy to answer any questions you have about your business, however you will continue to be responsible for general business and financial matters, and must ensure that: